 Québec income tax return

-In order for us to determine the amount of your child assistance, you and your spouse must file a Québec income tax return each year, even if one or both of you have no income to report.
+In order for us to determine the amount of your Family Allowance, you and your spouse must file a Québec income tax return each year, even if one or both of you have no income to report.

 Revenu Québec informs us of your conjugal status on 31 December of the previous year and provides information about your family income.

 Important!
 If you file your income tax return

 late, we can pay you the amounts owing for a